-A Social Insurance Number is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
-It allows an employer to process payroll while informing the Canadian Revenue Agency of the amount of money a person earns.
+A Social Insurance Number is a nine-digit number that you need in order to work in Canada or to have access to government programs and benefits.
+It allows an employer to process payroll while informing the Canadian Revenue Agency about the amount of money a person earns.

 How to obtain a SIN?

 If an international student has received a job offer regardless on or off campus, the student must apply for a SIN before he/she can receive earnings and benefits.
-International students can obtain SIN onsite by presenting original passport, study permit as well as a full time enrolment letter from York at any Service Canada location.
-Please click here to find out more about SIN.
+International students can obtain a SIN onsite by presenting original passport, study permit as well as a full time enrolment letter from York at any Service Canada location

 For many students, York’s internship and co-operative education programs provide great opportunities to supplement their in-class education with in-the-field experience.
 In many cases, these work placements are paid positions and therefore can also help to offset the financial cost of a university education.